jshannon63/laravel-psr15-middleware/README.md

 Once installed, you will be able to run compliant PSR-15 middleware in Laravel using this package's integration in the existing middleware stack.

 #### PSR implementation reasoning.
 TL;DR
 This package fully implements the PSR-7 (psr/http-message) message object interfaces.
 The interface is realized through Zend Diactoros concrete implementations of both the Request and Response objects.
 It also fully implements the proposed PSR-15 (http-interop/http-server-middleware) middleware and (http-interop/http-server-handler) request handler interfaces.
 However, it does not yet include the proposed PSR-17 (http-factory) factory interfaces for creating PSR-7 objects.
-This is due to the fact that we use the Symfony PSR-7 Bridge to make the conversions in both directions between HTTPFoundation and PSR-7 message objects.
+This is due to the fact that we use the Symfony PSR-7 Bridge to make the conversions in both directions between Foundation and PSR-7 message objects.

 ## Installation
 Within your Laravel project folder, install this package using composer.
 If you are using Laravel 5.5 or later, service provider registration will happen automatically.